Cosmetic Surgery Malpractice Lawsuits Against Sono Bello, Other Chains Are Growing: Report

 A growing number of medical malpractice lawsuits are being filed against national cosmetic surgery chains, raising concerns about the risks associated with privately owned aesthetic clinics that operate under aggressive business models.

 Cosmetic surgery has become a $22 billion industry in the U.S., offering everything from non-invasive treatments like wrinkle reduction and Botox to more intensive procedures such as tummy tucks and full-body liposuction.
-These services are typically paid out-of-pocket and promoted heavily on social media, attracting patients with promises of quick results and minimal downtime.
+These services are typically paid out-of-pocket and promoted heavily on social media, attracting patients with promises of quick results and minimal recoveries.

 Sports-Betting-Addiction-Lawsuits